 History of the Town of Philadelphia linked from Shirley Farone's Home Page taken from CHILD'S GAZETTEER OF JEFFERSON COUNTY by HAMILTON CHILDS, published in 1890, transcribed by Shirley Farone.

-History of the Town of Philadelphia from The History of Jefferson County NY by Durant & Peirce published in 1878
+History of the Town of Philadelphia, from Durant and Peirce's History of Jefferson County, 1878.

 A List of People who contributed information about the Town of Philadelphia in 1878 to Durant and Peirce's History of Jefferson County